diffix/reference/docs/misc.md

 As the edge is moved further, it would get to the point where a new box would be chosen, possibly bigger or smaller than the previous box, probably but not necessarily including or excluding different AIDs, but in any event the choice of the new box would not be triggered by crossing a given data point, but rather by moving far enough that a new box is a better fit.
 This is not to say that the box isn't data driven, it is.
 However, typically the choice of box is based on the contributions of multiple AIDs, not a single AID.

 If the edge matches a snapped value, then it may well be the case that no data points are excluded.
-If the analyst specifies a range, and the range itself matches a snapped range, then we can use the traditional seeding approach which would in turn match the seeds of histograms.
+If the analyst specifies a range, and the range itself matches a snapped range that is allowed for histograms, then we can use the traditional seeding approach which would in turn match the seeds of histograms.

+For instance, if the range is `WHERE age BETWEEN 10 and 20`, then we can seed the same as a corresponding bucket generated with `SELECT bucket(age BY 10)`.

 There are still some details to be worked out regarding which box to use when there are several choices.
 Probably we want to minimize the number of dropped data points.
 This in turn can (normally) best be done when the box itself is small, because this allows for finer-grained offsets.